-Sect Section 8: Availability of menstrual management items & other supplies 62 Is there at least one mirror in adequate condition and long enough in length $\bigcirc N_0 \bigcirc Y_0$ that can be used for adjusting clothing?
-63 Is there a changing table/station and/or a place to care for a baby ONO Yes (e.g., family cubicle/stall)?
-64 Are there menstrual products available in the toilet facility (e.g., dispenser with menstrual products, basket with menstrual products)?
-O No, not available O Yes, but cannot confirm stock or dispenser function O Yes, stocked and/or machine is working O Yes, but not stocked and/or machine is not working
+Secti Section 8: Availability of menstrual management items & other supplies 62 Is there at least one mirror in adequate condition and long enough in length ONO No Ye that can be used for adjusting clothing?
+63 Is there a changing table/station and/or a place to care for a baby (e.g., family cubicle/stall)?
+64 Are there menstrual products available in to (e.g., dispenser with menstrual products, base of No, not available of Yes, stocked and/or machine is working -